hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/240_005_alasinga.md

 On the morning of the opening of the Parliament, we all assembled in a building called the Art Palace, where one huge and other smaller temporary halls were erected for the sittings of the Parliament.
 Men from all nations were there.
-From India were Mazoomdar of the Brâhmo Samâj, and Nagarkar of Bombay, Mr. Gandhi representing the Jains, and Mr. Chakravarti representing Theosophy with Mrs. Annie Besant.
+From India were Mazoomdar of the Brāhmo Samāj, and Nagarkar of Bombay, Mr. Gandhi representing the Jains, and Mr. Chakravarti representing Theosophy with Mrs. Annie Besant.
 Of these, Mazoomdar and I were, of course, old friends, and Chakravarti knew me by name.
 There was a grand procession, and we were all marshalled on to the